k-u-bux/kubux-wallpaper-generator/readme.md

 3. The new wallpaper will be automatically added to your collection
 4. Access your previous prompts by clicking "History"

+### Use as a dedicated Wallpaper Picker

+You can drag the vertical bar between preview area and thumbnails all the way to the left, hiding the preview area.
+Alternatively, you can drag the horizontal bar underneath the preview area all the way up.
+When the preview area is gone, selecting a thumbnail with a left-click, will immediately set it as the wallpaper.

 ### Customizing the Interface

 - **Adjust UI Size**: Use the "UI Size" slider to scale the entire interface